raspberrypilearning/laser-tripwire/worksheet.md

 # A Raspberry Pi laser tripwire

 In this resource you will be making a laser tripwire.
-This can be used as a way to catch unwanted intruders coming into your bedroom, or as a game to see if you can avoid triggering the trap.
+This can be used as a way to catch unwanted intruders coming into your bedroom, or as a prank to give somebody a little bit of a fright when they come into your house.

 ## Analogue inputs